SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Main_Release_10.4/Web_apps_Main_Release_10.4.0_changes.md

 <!-- MR 10.4.0 - FR 10.3.9 -->

-When a line chart component used element table column parameters as data and indices as filter, up to now, it would cross-match indices across all element parameter tables.
+When a line chart component used element table column parameters as data and indices as filter, up to now, it would cross-match indices across the unique elements associated with the table column parameters.
 This will now be prevented when the *Hide non-trended parameters* option is disabled.

 > [!NOTE]
 > The *Hide non-trended parameters* setting is now disabled by default.